coolkidmikk/custom-css/README.md

 git clone https://github.com/coolkidmikk/custom-css.git chrome
 ```
 5. Hide the bookmarks toolbar by pressing Ctrl+Shift+B or right clicking and selecting "Never Show."
 6. Restart your browser for the theme to be applied.
+7. Use [Fistome](https://addons.mozilla.org/en-US/firefox/addon/fistome/) to get the exact homepage view as shown in the preview video

 This theme works very well with the [Adaptive Tab Bar Color](https://addons.mozilla.org/en-US/firefox/addon/adaptive-tab-bar-colour) extension.